 - Inspecting new or repaired water well systems.

-- Ensuring proper sealing of abandoned wells.
+- Issuing permits and ensuring proper sealing of abandoned wells.

 - Sampling private and non-community water wells.